Recovery and inference of causal effects with sequential adjustment for confounding and attrition: Estimation via TMLE and multiple robustness

-While it has been reported that the negative log-likelihood loss function is more robust to positivity violations and extreme values in evaluations of the clever functions \citep{ZhengvanderLaan2012}, the squared error loss is more intuitive and natural for unbounded outcomes, and allows the explicit ordinary least square (OLS) solution for the optimal fluctuations.
+While it has been reported that the negative log-likelihood loss function is more robust to positivity violations and to extreme values in the outputs of the clever functions \citep{ZhengvanderLaan2012}, the squared error loss is more intuitive and natural for unbounded outcomes, and allows the explicit ordinary least square (OLS) solution for the optimal fluctuations.

-In this context, given that $\Psi[P]$ is a linear functional in $Q_1,Q_2$ (see \cref{appendixA6}), the iterative TMLE procedure can converge in a single step if initial estimators $\hat{Q}_1,\hat{Q}_2$ are sufficiently close to the true values \citep{TMLEbook1,TMLEbook2}.
+In this context, given that $\Psi[P]$ is a linear functional in $Q_1,Q_2$ (\cref{appendixA6}), the iterative TMLE procedure can converge in a single step if initial estimators $\widehat{Q}_1,\widehat{Q}_2$ are sufficiently close to the true values \citep{TMLEbook1,TMLEbook2}.
 To achieve this, a \textit{super-learning} scheme can be employed.
 A super-learner comprises a battery of base estimators, a meta-learner or meta-loss, and a cross-validation procedure to generate the best weighted ensemble of the base estimators in the battery \citep{superlearner2007}.
 Simulation studies have demonstrated the effectiveness of using large sets of flexible base learners, as overfitting the super-learner is hard in practice \citep{superlearners2023}.

-\Cref{algo1} presents the complete procedure using basic sample splitting with two halves of the data, $J=J_1\cup J_2$, plus sequential super-learning schemes \citep{seqSuper} and a T-learner for $\hat{Q}_2$.
+\Cref{algo1} presents the complete procedure using basic sample splitting with two halves of the data, $J=J_1\cup J_2$, plus sequential super-learning schemes \citep{seqSuper} and a T-learner for $\widehat{Q}_2$.
 More involved techniques such as $K$-fold cross-fitting \citep{Huber} and X-learners \citep{kunzel2019metalearners} can also be applied instead.
-The algorithm outputs the TSR estimator of the ATE $\psi^*$ and its EIF-based asymptotic standard error ${\sigma}^*$.
+The algorithm outputs the TSR estimator of the ATE $\widehat{\psi}^*$ and its EIF-based asymptotic standard error $\widehat{\sigma}^*$.
 It can be outlined in the following steps: